HewlettPackard/hpe-solutions-openshift/synergy/scalable/3par/README.md

-# HPE Deployment Guide for Red Hat OpenShift Container Platform on HPE Synergy and HPE 3PAR StoreServ Storage
+# HPE Deployment Guide for Red Hat OpenShift Container Platform on HPE Synergy with Red Hat Hyperconverged Infrastructure

 Prior to using the instructions in this README.md file it is recommended that you read and understand the deployment guide found in the root of this folder.
 Instructions found in the deployment guide will take precedence over instructions in README.md files.

 This guide is accompanied by a Reference Configuration.
 The Reference Configuration highlights business value and provides a bill of material for the tested configuration.
-It can be download from https://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a00056102enw.
+It can be download from https://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a00056101enw.

 ________________________________________
 ## About ##
 ________________________________________

-This repo contains Ansible plays and scripts to automate the installation of Red Hat OpenShift 3.7.
-The actual OpenShift deployment Ansible play is from the OpenShift-Ansible repo (https://github.com/openshift/openshift-ansible ) and is not included here.
+This repo contains Ansible plays and scripts to automate the installation of Red Hat OpenShift 3.10.

 Contents of the repo are:

-**group_vars:** This folder contains the OSEv3 variable files used for OpenShift installation.
+**playbooks:** This folder contains the playbooks that call the ansible roles used for OpenShift installation.

-**Vault_pass.yml:** is the Ansible Vault file which stores the credentials.

-**scripts:** This folder contains the update-known_hosts.sh shell script which will add the OpenShift hosts to the known_hosts file on the Ansible Engine system.
+**rhhi.yml:** This playbook calls the rhhi role used to configure the Red Hat Virtualization Host and prepare the host for the Red Hat Virtualization Manager (Hosted Engine) installation.

+**deploy-template.yml:** This playbook calls the role that creates the virtual machine template that is the basis for the virtual machines running OpenShift.

+**deploy-vm.yml:** This playbook calls the role that is used to deploy the virtual machines for this solution.

+**preparehosts.yml:** This playbook calls the role that prepares the virtual machines and installs the prerequsites for the OpenShift installation.

-**hosts:** This is the host file which will be used by Ansible Engine to reference hosts during OpenShift deployment.
+**hosts:** This is the ansible inventory file which will be used by Ansible Engine to reference variables and hosts during OpenShift deployment.

-**tasks:** This folder contains various sub-folders with tasks required to be completed for the OpenShift installation and validation.
+**roles:** This folder contains various sub-folders with tasks and variable files required for the OpenShift installation.

-**Ovirt-template:** This folder contains the Ansible play and variable file for VM Template creation in RHV-M.

-**Ovirt-VM-Deploy:** This folder contains Ansible plays for deploying VMs along with the associated variable file.
-It also contains delete-vm.yaml which is used to unregister and delete VMs from RHV-M.

-**Host-Preparation:** The host-prepare.yaml play installs prerequisites and prepares hosts for OpenShift installation.
-The associated variable file is vars-hosts.yaml.

-**Validate-Deployment:** This folder consists of validate-pod-pv.yaml which creates a sample application with persistent storage.
-The descriptor files for Persistent Volume (PV) and the application can be found within the folder files.
+**vault_pass.yml:** is the Ansible Vault file which stores the credentials ans sensitive variables used in this solution.

+**ansible.cfg:** is a sample ansible configuration file used in this solution.

 ________________________________________
-## Pre-requisites ##
+## Prerequisites ##
 ________________________________________

- - Ansible Engine should be installed and configured and capable of communicating with the hosts used in this solution.
+ - Ansible Engine should be installed, configured, and capable of communicating with the hosts used in this solution.

- - Red Hat Virtualization Host 4.2 is installed and configured.
+ - Red Hat Virtualization Hosts 4.2 have been installed.

- - RHV-M is installed as either hosted engine or independent within the solution environment.

- - The RHV hosts have been added to the correct cluster within RHV-M.

- - Create the appropriate Datacenter and cluster within RHV-M.

- - Make sure that both storage and networking are configured per the installation doc within RHV-M.

  - DNS entries should exist for all hosts and hosts resolve correctly.